 Only manuscripts of sufficient novelty, that conform to the required standard of presentation and meet the aims and scope of Transactions of the Institute of Measurement and Control will be reviewed.

 As part of the submission process you will be required to warrant that you are submitting your original work, that you have the rights in the work, and that you have obtained and can supply all necessary permissions for the reproduction of any copyright works not owned by you, that you are submitting the work for first publication in the Journal and that it is not being considered for publication elsewhere and has not already been published elsewhere.
-Please see our guidelines on prior publication and note that Transactions of the Institute of Measurement and Control may accept submissions of papers that have been posted on pre-print servers; please alert the Editorial Office when submitting (contact details are at the end of these guidelines) and include the DOI for the preprint in the designated field in the manuscript submission system.
+Please see our guidelines on prior publication and note that Transactions of the Institute of Measurement and Control may not accept submissions of papers that have been posted on pre-print servers; please alert the Editorial Office when submitting (contact details are at the end of these guidelines) and include the DOI for the preprint in the designated field in the manuscript submission system.
 Authors should not post an updated version of their paper on the preprint server while it is being peer reviewed for possible publication in the journal.
 If the article isaccepted for publication, the author may re-use their work according to the journal's author archiving policy.If your paper is accepted, you must include a link on your preprint to the final version of your paper.

 There are no fees payable to submit or publish in this journal.

 1.2 Article types

 2.5 Declaration of conflicting interests